 Flow Weaver throws you into its dense world with no explanation.
 You are trapped and must find five runestones to break the seal that binds you to your seat.
 Fortunately, you are a ‘Flow Weaver’ and can transition between different flows (or dimensions).
 This means you must use multiple linked dimensions to solve the puzzles.
 Along the way, you will also unlock spells or skills that enable you to interact with objects out of range, adding to the element of a fantasy escape room.

 Flow Weaver is a very short experience, and some players have completed it in under an hour.
 It took me almost 2 hours, but it was a drag.
 The game is filled with long, arduous, and unskippable narrative sequences that affect the flow of the puzzles.
-I never felt I could get into the grove of playing as every time progress is made in the story, a dialogue sequence ensued.
+I never felt I could get into the groove of playing as every time the story progresses, a dialogue sequence ensued.

 Playing on the Oculus Quest, the worlds are absolutely stunning, and I always looked forward to the next world to see what was next.
 I could imagine a Quest 2 or high-power PC improving upon this and dramatically increasing the visual fidelity.
 The only problem is that you can’t explore these worlds as there is no in-game movement.